-- 2. Toggle either PRI IP or SEC IP to Static by pressing the encoder. - 3.
+- 2. Toggle IP from DHCP to Static. - 3.
 Navigate to the IP address and begin editing by pressing the encoder.
 Entering one decimal octet at a time, confirming each with an encoder press. - 4.
 Navigate to the subnet mask and press the encoder to edit it.
 This is again performed and confirmed with the encoder. - 5.
 Changes are applied when leaving the tab.